Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Sharing/samples/Sample4_ListSentShareInvitations.md

-# Azure purview share client samples - List sent share invitation
+# Azure purview share client samples - List sent share invitations

+This sample demonstrates how to list all sent share invitations for a given sent share.

 ## Import the namespaces